-The MA CMW is a specialization-track in the ‘Master of Theology General’ programme.
-The Master consists of 5 general modules: Common Course (5 EC), Methodology (1 EC), Studium Generale (0,5 EC), Elective module (6EC) and an MA thesis (17,5 EC).
+The Master CMW is a specialization-track in the ‘Master of Theology General’ programme.
+It consists of 5 general modules: Common Course (5 EC), Methodology (1 EC), Studium Generale (0,5 EC), Elective module (6EC) and an MA thesis (17,5 EC).
 The CMW specialization-variant has 5 specialized modules (6 EC each).

 (Note that EC = European Credit.
 1 EC = 28 study hours).

 Each module is structured more or less in the same way, as follows: